 Dr. Dinash Yanamadula and his staff specialize in the diagnosis and treatment of various types of conditions that affect the spine, including herniated discs and spinal stenosis.
-At Princeton Pain & Spine Institute, the doctor serves the residents of Lawrenceville, New Jersey and other nearby communities.
+At Princeton Pain & Spine Institute, the doctor serves the residents of Lawrenceville and Edgewater, New Jersey and other nearby communities.

 Spinal stenosis is the narrowing of the small foramina, or openings, of the vertebrae that make up the spine.
 The foramina are located in the vertebrae in such a way that the nerves that branch off through the spine can travel through them without being injured.
 Conditions like degenerative disc disease can have a dramatic effect on the spine in many ways.
 While the calcium that is leached out of the bone and allowed to travel through the bloodstream, it begins to look for areas in which it can be redeposited.
 In some cases, it begins to collect within these small foramen, gradually causing them to narrow and put pressure on the nerves that pass through them.